Skip to main content

 Electrical Safety Tips

 2. Get a qualified electrician for smart switch installation.
-Some smart switches require a neutral wire, which older Indian wiring may not have at the switch box.
-Do not attempt DIY electrical work if you are not experienced.
+Some smart switches need a neutral wire, which older Indian wiring might not have at the switch box.
+Don't attempt DIY electrical work if you're not experienced.
+Electrocution isn't a learning experience you want.

 3. Use surge protectors.
 Power fluctuations are common in many Indian cities.
-A surge protector between the wall socket and your expensive smart devices can prevent damage.
+A surge protector between the wall socket and your expensive smart devices can prevent damage from voltage spikes.

 6. Separate IoT network.
 If your mesh router supports it, create a separate Wi-Fi network (SSID) for smart home devices.
-This isolates them from your personal devices, adding a layer of security.
+Isolates them from your personal devices, adding a layer of security.
+Most mesh systems make this easy — probably a five-minute setup.

 What to Avoid

-After a year of experimenting, here are products and approaches I recommend against:
+After a year of experimenting, here are products and approaches I'd steer clear of:

-• Cheap no-brand smart devices from AliExpress: They often lack proper safety certifications (BIS in India) and may have security vulnerabilities.
+• Cheap no-brand smart devices from AliExpress: Often lack proper safety certifications (BIS in India) and may have security vulnerabilities.
+Saving Rs 200 isn't worth your house catching fire.

-• Bluetooth-only smart devices: The range is too limited.
-Stick with Wi-Fi or Zigbee devices.
+• Bluetooth-only smart devices: Range is too limited.
+Stick with Wi-Fi or Zigbee.

-• Mixing too many ecosystems: Try to keep most devices within one ecosystem (Alexa or Google).
-Mixing both creates management headaches and limits automation options.
+• Mixing too many ecosystems: Try to keep most devices within one ecosystem — Alexa or Google.
+Mixing both creates management headaches and limits what your automation routines can do.

-The beauty of a smart home is that it is modular.
-You add pieces over time, and each piece makes the whole system more capable.
-A year from now, you will wonder how you ever lived without saying "Alexa, goodnight" and having your entire home prepare for sleep in three seconds.
+A year from now, you'll wonder how you ever lived without saying "Alexa, goodnight" and having your entire home prepare for sleep in three seconds.
+But you don't get there in a day.
+You get there one smart bulb at a time.

-If you have built your own smart home setup in India, share what you are using in the comments.
-I am always looking for new products and automation ideas -- especially from people who have found creative solutions for Indian-specific challenges like power fluctuations, humid weather, and shared apartment living.
+If you've built your own smart home setup in India, drop what you're using in the comments.
+I'm always looking for new products and automation ideas — especially from people who've found creative solutions for Indian-specific problems like power fluctuations, humid weather, and shared apartment living.

 Share